Xiangsheng: Xiangsheng in Hong Kong

 Northern Xiangsheng has been popular in Hong Kong since the Zhongyuan period.
 As early as the Qing Dynasty, storytellers from China brought Xiangsheng to South Guangdong and Hong Kong.

 After Hong Kong was ceded as a British colony, the development of Xiangsheng entered a unique period of localization.
 In the early years of the Republic of China, Hong Kong's Xiangsheng mainly performed in the street, and most Xiangsheng artists were jugglers, such as Pingshu and Kouji.
 Xiangsheng performers came from all walks of life.
 They were knowledgeable and enjoyed chatting, thus using Xiangsheng to make a living.

 In the 1940s and 50s, Hong Kong cinema began to develop rapidly, and Xiangsheng began to integrate into emerging media.
-In old Hong Kong movies, Xiangsheng-inspired comedy began to integrate into early Hong Kong cinema, mostly in the form of monologues and characters teasing each other.
+In old Hong Kong movies, Xiangsheng-inspired comedy began to integrate into early Hong Kong cinema, mostly in the form of monologs and characters teasing each other.

 In 1957, the first Chinese-language TV media in the world was created; it was called Rediffusion Television Limited and was the predecessor of Asia Television.
 Xiangsheng became a fixed performance for variety shows.
 In 1967, Television Broadcasts Limited (TVB) was created, and the variety show Enjoy Yourself Tonight was launched.
 Xiangsheng began to appear in several variants in the variety show, such as the host's speech and the show to show lines.